 Not only was I diagnosed with a rare form of cancer, I had a rare form of metastasis located in my bone.
 After surgery to remove the sacral tumor I received simultaneous chemotherapy and radiation; 2 rounds of chemo lasting 96 hours each and 7 weeks of radiation that resulted in my hospitalization for the last 2 weeks of treatment for pain control.
 I baffled them all when I went into remission last year; I have just passed my 1 year anniversary.

-We have grouped our discussion of stage IV and recurrent anal cancers together as they often utilise similar treatment approaches and usually indicate metastatic disease.
+We have grouped our discussion of stage IV and recurrent anal cancer together as they often utilize similar treatment approaches and usually indicate metastatic disease.
 Similar treatment avenues may also be explored in each case.
-Some doctors may refer to both stage IV and recurrent cancers as ‘advanced cancer’.
+Some doctors may refer to both stage IV and recurrent cancers as 'advanced cancer'.
+This section also explores clinical trials and genome research

 The initial chemotherapy treatment regimen for stage IV anal cancer generally involves 5-FU and cisplatin.
 Other initial treatment approaches may include paclitaxel and/or carboplatin.
 For more detailed information on treatment for stage IV anal cancer, please see Treatment for Anal Cancer.
 For more information on side effect management, please see the Side Effects of Chemotherapy.